gbadev-org/ndsdoc/content/3d_vertex_polygon_commands.md

 <a id="3D_CMD_21"></a>
 ## Set Normal Vector: Port 0x04000484, Index 0x21, 1 Parameter
-Sets the normal vector used for the next vertex.
+Sets the "normal vector" used for the next vertex.
+In reality this will use the currently set light parameters to calculate a new vertex color.

 Parameter definition: